webix-hub/docs/data/api/refs/ui.button.md

 - api/ui.button_touchable_other.md - flag, which force touch reaction on touch screen devices }}

-@seodescr:

-- See more information about Webix [html5 framework](https://webix.com) there.

 @metadescr: This page contains all available methods, properties and events that you can use to configure the Button control.
 @doctitle: The Button control API reference: methods, properties, etc.